AustrianTradingMachine/xwrpr/README.md

 pip install XTBpy
 ```

-* After installation a file ```.XTBpy/user.ini``` is created in your home directory
+* After installation a file ```.XTBpy/user.ini``` is created in your home directory.
-* To get accesd to your XTB account via XTBpy, you must enter your login data in ```user.ini```
+* To get accesd to your XTB account via XTBpy, you must enter your login data in ```user.ini```.
-* Please ensure that no other person has access to your data
+* Please ensure that no other person has access to your data.

 <br/>

 # **Data**

-XTBpy includes all Data commands of the XTB API, exept
+XTBpy includes all Data commands of the XTB API, exept:
    * ```ping```
 </n>
 This command is automatically executed in the background.